hnushrat/cryptic/README.md

 **How to use**:
+- Note:
+  -- The data file, "TrainingData.csv" needs to be in the same directory as the python files.
+  -- BERT model is in the "train_v2.py" and is written in pytorch.
+-
 **For the Auto Encoder model:**
 - If you want to retrain it, run "auto_enc.py".
 This will save the best-trained encoder model as "best_encoder.h5".
 - Next, run "encoded_inputs_lstm.py" to train the classification model on the encoded inputs.
 The saved model will be named "encoded_inputs_model.h5"